 The Hibbert family

-William Hibbert purchased land from the Leicester family in 1797 and used it to build himself a country estate which he named Hare Hill.
+William Hibbert purchased land from the Leicester family in 1797 and used it to build himself a country estate at Hare Hill.

 William Hibbert was born in Manchester in 1759, the sixth son of Robert Hibbert, a West India merchant and Manchester cotton manufacturer.